magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 ```

 **Explanation:**
 This code creates an asset within the existing asset collection.
-It prompts the user for a name and defines the asset type.
+It prompts the user for a name and defines the asset type as `IMAGE`.
 After creation, the asset's ID and name are displayed to the user.

 ### Uploading an Asset

 Uploading allows users to add data (e.g., images or 3D models) to the newly created asset.

+In CSP, you can upload assets either via a `FileAssetDataSource` or a `BufferAssetDataSource`.
+These methods allow you to provide the asset data either from disk or from memory.

+1. **BufferAssetDataSource**
+    This method reads the asset data from a provided buffer.
+It is useful when the data is already in memory or if you are processing asset data on the fly.

+    ```
+    csp::systems::BufferAssetDataSource MyAssetBuffer;
+    MyAssetBuffer.Buffer = imageData;
+    MyAssetBuffer.BufferLength = sizeof(imageData);
+    MyAssetBuffer.SetMimeType("image/png");
+    ```

+2. **FileAssetDataSource**
+    This method uses a file path to upload an asset directly from a local file.
+It is suitable when the asset exists as a separate file and can be easily referenced.

+    ```
+    csp::systems::FileAssetDataSource MyAssetFile;
+    MyAssetFile.FilePath = "path/to/asset.png";
+    MyAssetFile.SetMimeType("image/png");
+    ```

+#### Step-by-Step Guide
-The following example demonstrates how to upload an asset from a file.
+The following example demonstrates an entire flow for uploading an asset from a file.

-**Step-by-Step Guide:**

 * **Step 1:** Define the file path for the asset.
-* **Step 2:** Create an asset data source from the file.
+* **Step 2:** Create a file asset data source.
-* **Step 3:** Upload the asset data using the `UploadAsset` function.
+* **Step 3:** Upload the asset data using the `UploadAssetData` function.

 ```
 void UploadAsset()